SinsoledadFairy/Arduino/README.md

 4. Whether the certificate is valid (has it been revoked?).

 These checks occur in sequence.
 If any condition fails, the error returned will be for the last check that failed (with a Chinese error message for the most critical failure).
-If all checks pass, both the UE1 client and the UE2 listener will receive a successful authentication message.*/
+If all checks pass, both the UE1 client and the UE2 listener will receive a successful authentication message.